Elections in Bihar: Pre elections

 The Election Commission's Model Code of Conduct enters into force as soon as the notification for polls is issued.
 This places restrictions on the campaigning by political parties as well as prohibits certain government actions that would unduly influence the election.

 Voting day

-The electoral process is the same as in the rest of India with Electronic Voting Machines being used for all Lok Sabha and State Assembly elections.
+The electoral process in Bihar follows the national model, with Electronic Voting Machines (EVMs) used for all Lok Sabha and Assembly elections.
+In 2025, however, the state has also piloted mobile phone–based voting in selected municipal elections.

 Post elections

-After the election day, the EVMs are stood stored in a strong room under heavy security.
+After the election day, the EVMs are stored in a strong room under heavy security.
 After the different phases of the elections are complete, a day is set to count the votes.
 The votes are tallied and typically, the verdict is known within hours.
 The candidate who has mustered the most votes is declared the winner of the constituency.

 The party or coalition that has won the most seats is invited by the Governor to form the new government.
 The coalition or party must prove its majority in the floor of the house (Legislative Assembly) in a vote of confidence by obtaining a simple majority (minimum 50%) of the votes in the House.